UK Biosciences and Europe

 News and recent updates

-In January 2019, the Royal Society of Biology and other sector leaders stated that they “collectively fear the destructive effects of a no-deal Brexit”, in a letter published by the Independent.
+The Royal Society of Biology and other sector leaders have said that they “collectively fear the destructive effects of a no-deal Brexit”, in a letter published 17 January 2019 by the Independent.

 RSB briefs MPs taking part in debate on Brexit, Science and Innovation